New Construction Technology-Preconstruction Data Lifecycle

 When preconstruction teams can track data so closely and see the way in which it impacts every stage of a project, they can:

-• Know what to do next time, or what not to do.
+- Know what to do next time, or what not to do.

-• Start creating estimate templates, saving a huge amount of time and effort.
+- Start creating estimate templates, saving a huge amount of time and effort.

-• Predict costs with greater accuracy, building trust with clients, resulting in more wins and renewals for general contractors.
+- Predict costs with greater accuracy, building trust with clients, resulting in more wins and renewals for general contractors.

-• Understand how the data generated at the beginning of the project ends up impacting the actual execution of the project.
+- Understand how the data generated at the beginning of the project ends up impacting the actual execution of the project.

 Currently, there are two challenges that estimators face when trying to track the preconstruction data lifecycle.
 First, as innovative as the construction technology market has become, there aren’t many tools available that address this unique need.

 Second, the tools that are available tend to be highly segmented and create new problems.
-For example, an estimator might use one program for 3D takeoff and another for historical costing.
+For example, an estimator might use one 3D takeoff software and another software for historical costing.
 When it comes time for them to find, track, and move this data around, the estimator has to jump between multiple programs.
 This increases the risk of error, not to mention the amount of time and effort it takes to sift through data from so many sources, as well as the difficulty in making binary files accessible for everyone.
 Additionally, so many different tools means that there can be a hundred different ways everyone performs an estimate, making it harder to onboard new members of the team and provide consistency in deliverables.

 Building Efficiencies and Insights